jup-ag/space-station/guides/5-va/1-how-to-va.md

    - Value Balance - The amount of input or output tokens currently in the order.
 6. **Deposit:** Use this to deposit or allocate more input tokens to continue value averaging.
 7. **Withdraw:** Use this to withdraw either the input (reduce order size) or output (claim the amount bought) tokens currently in the order.
 8. **Close and Withdraw:** Use this to cancel and close the VA order.
-This will halt the progress on the VA order and withdrawal all funds in the order to your account.
+This will halt the progress on the VA order and withdraw all funds in the order to your account.

 ### Active VA Orders